6529-Collections/nextgen/docs/setter-functions.md

     /**
       * @dev Aidrop tokens of a specific collection to a list of recipients.
-      * @param _recipients Refers to the list of recipients who will receive the airdrop.
+      * @param _recipient Refers to the recipient who will receive the airdrop.
-      * @param _tokenData Refers to a list that contains the additional token data that we store on-chain for each airdropped token.
+      * @param _tokenData Refers to the additional token data that are stored on-chain for each airdropped token.
+      * @param _varg0 Refers to the arbitrary value that will be used for generating the tokenHash.
       * @param _collectionID Refers to the collection for which the admin initiates the airdrop.
       * @param _numberOfTokens Refers to the number of tokens that will be airdroped.
     */

     function airDropTokens(
-      address[] memory _recipients,
+      address _recipient,
-      string[] memory _tokenData,
+      string memory _tokenData,
+      uint256 _varg0,
       uint256 _collectionID,
       uint256 _numberOfTokens
     ) public AdminRequired;